Closed

 Who is eligible?

-- Professional artists living with disabilities
+- Individual professional D/deaf artists and artists with disabilities

 Eligible expenses